emr-tradelab/Crypto-Backtester-Duel/README.md

 - [nautilustrader](https://nautilustrader.io): Known for high-performance, low-latency trading simulations.
 - [backtesting.py](https://kernc.github.io/backtesting.py/): Offers simpler setup and built-in visualization for strategy evaluation.

+### Conclusions

+The two frameworks were in the end run for comparison with a simple dummy strategy (30/100 slow/fast SMA) and—despite the strategies being essentially the same—produced markedly different results.
+The leading hypothesis is that differences in order sizing (minimum trade size / lot rounding), execution and commission/fee modelling between backtesting.py and NautilusTrader account for most of the divergence.
+A detailed root-cause analysis is outside the scope of this repository and will be pursued in future investigations.

 ### Features

 - **Binance API** integration for historical data retrieval (API keys optional for the sample scripts).